LeonSering/nvim_config/keymappings.md

 # Autocomplete (cmp)

 Ctrl-Space - open autocomplete menu
-Tab - open autocomplete menu (if text of the left)
+Tab - open autocomplete menu (if text on the left of cursor)

 ## in autocomplete menu